Friday, 29 June 2007

 The first thing we saw was a monstrous boulder, on top of which the ruins of the château stood like rotten teeth.
 Beneath this was a cluster of well-tended cottages, many of which were built into the rock itself.

-At the end of the houses there was a fork in the track, with no green-and-yellow sign to guide us, but we guessed the way to the right, towards the river, and this proved correct.
+At the end of the houses there was a fork in the track, with no green-and-yellow sign to guide us, but we guessed the way was to the right, towards the river, and this proved correct.

 We kept close to the wooded bank of the Tarn until we came level with Prades, a village on the other side backed by an uncompromising fortress, with a spillway across the river, now exposed and walkable.

-From this point the track climbed high above the water, although there was still plenty of height above us, and joined the ancient thoroughfare that had been superseded by the road.
+From this point the track climbed high above the water, although there was still plenty more height above us, and joined the ancient thoroughfare that had been superseded by the road.
 It was superbly constructed, with a drystone wall supporting the outer side and another one retaining the rocky upper slope, which had been chipped away in parts.

 Generations of people must have worked on it, and even more generations got the benefit of it.
 The paved surface was now covered with dirt and debris, but it was still a splendid path.

 It was easy to imagine the original inhabitants of Castelbouc hastening along it, on their way to the market in Sainte-Énimie.
 Meanwhile the river below described large curves between sandbanks, and the highway snaked across the opposite hillside.

 Eventually we descended to the river, where there was another school-children’s barracks, as well as a low bridge.
 The track became rocky and uneven, jammed between the water and an outcropping band of rock, and still in thick forest.

 One more curve of the river brought us out unexpectedly onto a bitumen road, the one coming down from Meyrueis, and we crossed the bridge at an angle into a totally different world.